-

 Conflict is at the heart of every good story because conflict is what will hold the reader’s interest.

-A conflict means that there is a clash, and that there are obstacles to overcome.
-These two things are what hold one’s interest.
+A conflict means that there is a clash, which in turn means that there are obstacles to overcome.
+These two things are what hold the reader’s interest, but why specifically?

 Holding the interest of the reader — or, in the case of movies, the viewer — is the total goal.

-If, for example, you’re thirsty and you look in your refrigerator and find only orange juice and soda pop, there is here a certain conflict that you must resolve: i.e. you must choose between those two things.
+If, for example, you’re thirsty and you look in your refrigerator and find soda pop and orange juice, and both sound good but you will permit yourself only one, there is a certain conflict here which you must resolve: i.e. you must choose between those two things.

-Obviously, though, this isn’t the kind of conflict upon which a story can be built.
-But why?
+But obviously this isn’t the sort of conflict upon which a story can be built.
+Why?

-The answer is that the choices aren’t important enough to be of lasting interest.
+Because the choices aren’t important enough to be of real interest.

-To be of lasting interest, the conflict must be of certain importance.
+To be of real interest, the conflict must be of a certain importance.
+It must have enough gravity and relevance to justify in the reader’s mind his or her reading about it.

-Of course, not everyone regards the same things as important — and that is one of several reasons that there are genres: romance, western, history, mystery, horror, fantasy, and so on.
+Of course, not everyone regards the same things as important — and that’s one of several reasons there are genres: romance, western, history, mystery, horror, fantasy, and so on.

-In all genres, though, the basic principle remains the same: there must be a clash of values (which is to say, a conflict), the clash must be relevant, and the best stories can state the essence of that conflict in one sentence.
+In all genres, though, the basic principle remains the same: there must be a clash of values (which is to say, a conflict), and this clash must be in some way or ways universally relevant.
+The best stories can for this reason be encapsulated in a single sentence: because the storyline orbits around one and only one worthy well-considered conflict.